Investing

 of revenue

-Our Foresight Capital Management (“FCM”) Team applies private market expertise to opportunities in listed markets.
+Our Foresight Capital Management (“FCM”) division applies private market expertise to opportunities in listed markets.
 The FCM Team and investment approach were established in 2017 to facilitate retail and institutional investors accessing infrastructure, renewables and real estate investment opportunities through actively managed open-ended funds investing in listed securities.

 of revenue